 The exposure scenarios are available for REACH registered Novozymes products and can be downloaded from the Novozymes Customer Center.
 Novozymes also offers safety guidance which can be found in the Library at Novozymes’ Customer Center.

-As a manufacturer and importer of products for wastewater solutions, Novozymes has registered enzymes in high tonnages and will register other enzymes according to the REACH registration timeline in 2018.
+As a manufacturer and importer of products for wastewater solutions, Novozymes has registered enzymes meeting the REACH registration timeline in 2018.